MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 Changed taskitem size to be able to show more of them (including responsiveness)
 Change how the timestamp value is shown with de idea to show how many days/hours/minutes passed since the creation of the task.
 Polished some styles.
+Changed navbar and home backgrounds
+## Day 4
 Plan for today:
+  · Create a filter panel component to handle which tasks are rendered.
   · Create a filter to show/hide tasks based on if its completed.
-  · Upon task completion, show how many minutes/hours/days took to complete it since its creation.
+  · Upon task completion, show how many minutes/hours/days took to complete it since its creation.(new column on db).